IBMStockTrader/stocktrader-helm/README.md

 3. Type `mq` into the search bar to find the IBM MQ Advanced for Developers Helm chart.
 Click on the chart.
 4. Perform the prerequisites for MQ installation as directed by the chart's instructions.
 5. Click the `Configure` button to display the chart's configuration parameters.
-    * Review the parameters and complete required fields.
+    * Review the parameters and complete all required fields.
     * Click the `Install` button.
 6. Monitor the deployment and verify that the MQ pod starts.
 7. Edit the `variables.sh` file in your copy of the `scripts` folder.
-Review the variable settings in the general section and the MQ section.
+Review the variable settings in the MQ section.
 Change values if necessary.
 8. Open a command window on your workstation.
     * Set the current directory to the `scripts` folder.